pyca/cryptography/docs/fernet.rst

 ---------------------------

 It is possible to use passwords with Fernet.
-To do this, you need to run the password through a key derivation function like :class:`~cryptography.hazmat.primitives.kdf.pbkdf2.PBKDF2HMAC`:
+To do this, you need to run the password through a key derivation function such as :class:`~cryptography.hazmat.primitives.kdf.pbkdf2.PBKDF2HMAC`:

 .. code-block:: python

     import base64
     import os

+    from cryptography.fernet import Fernet
+    from cryptography.hazmat.backends import default_backend
     from cryptography.hazmat.primitives import hashes
     from cryptography.hazmat.primitives.kdf.pbkdf2 import PBKDF2HMAC
-    from cryptography.hazmat.backends import default_backend
-    from cryptography.fernet import Fernet

     password = b"password"
     salt = os.urandom(16)